 Founded in 2012, the John Jordan Foundation (JJF) was created to provide disadvantaged youth and young adults with the tools needed to succeed educationally and professionally, from cradle to career.
 JJF has helped thousands of families through education, after-school enrichment and health programs.
 To date, the foundation has supported more than 220 partner organizations, more than 1,000 teachers have received grants for their classrooms and more than 400 California schools have been served.

-Initial work has focused on providing grants and stimulating creative collaboration between local schools, non-profits and other like-minded groups.
-The foundation has funded iPad and Chromebook education pilot programs, a new pediatric wing at Santa Rosa Health Centers, Accelerated English Language instruction programs, Tomorrow's Leaders Today, Forget Me Not Farm for abused children and more.
+The foundation has funded iPad and Chromebook education pilot programs, bringing technology into some of California's poorest schools; a new pediatric wing at Santa Rosa Health Centers; Accelerated English Language instruction programs; as well as numerous programs for abused and special-needs children.
 Through its Teachers' Wishes program, which touches 7,500 students each year, the foundation supports classroom projects for local schoolteachers affected by ongoing state and local budget cuts.